 For more information about interviews, visit the Career Resource Room.

 - Big Interview- A free online interview available to our students.
-Log in via Aztec Career Connection to create your free account.
+Log in via Handshake to create your free account.
 We strongly recommend that you use this tool to practice before scheduling practice interviews with employers.

-Career Services hosts thousands of job interviews each year, open only to students registered with Aztec Career Connection.
-Log into your Aztec Career Connection account, make sure your profile is updated, and click on "Campus Interviews I Qualify For" to see who's looking to hire you!
+Career Services hosts thousands of job interviews each year, open only to students registered with Handshake.
+Log into your Handshake account, make sure your profile is updated, and click on Employers to access the interview schedule and see who's looking to hire you!

 - Review and follow these guidelines to increase your effectiveness in employment interviewing.